deic-dk-retired/gossamer/readme.md

 This section allows a user to add a rule over the networks assigned to that user.
 A user can be assigned networks by a global admin or a db admin.
 A network admin is the lowest level of access that can only view and add rules over her own networks.

-Basically each a global admin can create customers and their networks.
+Basically each global admin can create customers and their networks.
 Each customer has a database admin that has access over all networks of her customer.
-A db admin in turn creates many network admins under her who have access over specific networks under a customer.
+A db admin in turn creates many network admins under him or her who have access over specific networks under a customer.

 Thus in short if you are logged in the client app you can only pick and choose your own assigned networks to add rules on.
 Adding rules to unassigned networks is simply not possible.